 ImageNPay came to EPAM with the idea to create a digital wallet that could be personalized at any time.
 The main goal was to remove the need for issuing plastic cards, minimizing pollution.

-EPAM's team had to support the project from scratch by designing the architecture, creating an SDK, applying business intelligence, getting the PCI DSS certification, and completing many other stages.
+EPAM's team supported the project from scratch by designing the architecture, creating an SDK, applying business intelligence, getting the PCI DSS certification, and completing many other stages.
 You can read more about the solution here.

 Citi: transforming the customer-bank experience